UMArm: Untethered, Modular, Portable, Soft Pneumatic Arm: UMArm Demonstrations

 \subsection{Wearable Assistive Arm}

-UMArm is very suitable to be a wearable assistive arm because of its lightweight design, untethered operation ability, large payload capacity, and dexterity.
-Fig. \ref{fig:wearable}A shows a worker wearing the UMArm as a worksite assistive arm.
+UMArm is very suitable to be a wearable assistive arm because of its lightweight design, untethered operation ability, large payload capacity, and dexterity. \revcomment{2.5}{Many previous works have explored the use of soft robots for wearable assistive arms \cite{Nguyen2019Fabric, Nguyen2019Soft, Hussain2016SixthFinger}.
+However, few designs aim to achieve portability, precision, payload capacity, dexterity, and a wide range of motion simultaneously, which are the goals addressed by UMArm.} Fig. \ref{fig:wearable}A shows a worker wearing the UMArm as a worksite assistive arm.
 A rig built for a camera stabilizer is repurposed to attach the arm to the worker.
 The task for the worker is to perpendicularly join two wooden planks using two wood screws.
 As the worker needs to use one hand to hold the plank and another hand to hold the impact driver, thus an extra hand is needed to hold the wood screw.
 Figure \ref{fig:wearable} B\&C demonstrates how the UMArm could assist in such a situation.
 The arm can use the gripper to pick up the first screw from the screw holder, and align the screw at where the worker wants it.
 As the worker starts to drill in the screw, the arm can automatically pick up the second screw, and align it again.
 With the help of UMArm, the worker is able to complete the task within one minute.